 Beware of Immigration Scams

 When seeking help with immigration to Canada, it’s important to avoid scams that target newcomers.

-As Singer points out in the Moolala interview, “the volume of complaints against immigration consultants is in the many thousands.”
+Part of the reason for the complaints is that there are unregulated and unlicensed immigration “consultants” offering services to unsuspecting clients.
 In addition to unlicensed immigration services, there are also outright scams that target those who want to relocate into Canada to steal their personal information and their money.
 The first step in protecting yourself against fraud is knowing what kinds of scams are targeting you.

 Need Help Building Your Credit?